Medically reviewed by Drugs.com. Last updated on Feb 5, 2022.

 - Pure red cell aplasia (rare bone marrow disease)—Should not be used in patients with these conditions.

-- Seizures, history of—May make this condition worse.
+- Seizures, history of—Use with caution.
+May make this condition worse.

 If you are giving darbepoetin alfa at home: